 Pupils are invited and encouraged to comment on their progress towards targets.
-They also have the opportunity to provide written views towards their annual reviews of an EHCP which can be collated in a number of ways to suit their means of communication, age and cognitive level, e.g. symbols, writing, scribed, etc. If appropriate, pupils can attend their own person centred reviews to provide their views in person.
+They also have the opportunity to provide views towards their annual reviews of an EHCP.
+Pupil voice can be collated in a number of ways to suit their means of communication, age and cognitive level, e.g. observation of play, symbols, writing, scribed, etc. If appropriate, pupils can attend their own person centred reviews to provide their views in person.
 Pupil's views are also sought when planning transition arrangements to other schools to ensure as smooth a transition as possible.